Skip to content

 auths init

-Step 2: Member Shares Their Public Key
+Step 2: Member Makes Their First Signed Commit

 Step 4: Member Verifies Setup

-The new member confirms signing works:
+The new member confirms signing works end to end:

 auths status